amitkvaio/micro-services-ws-2/J-currency-exchange-service-Rate-limiter-blukhead/HELP.md

 * `@TimeLimiter` only works with `Future`/`CompletionStage` because they give Resilience4j a way to cancel the task once the timeout is reached.

 * Synchronous return types (`String`, `CurrencyConversion`, etc.) cannot be canceled safely, so `TimeLimiter` cannot enforce its contract there.
 ---

-Got it ✅
-Here’s a **simple, clear, point-wise explanation** of how to apply multiple **Resilience4j aspects/patterns** in a single service method:

----

 # Using Multiple Resilience4j Aspects in a Single Method